HomeFAQ

 Encryption & Security

 GPG is solid, but it's a general-purpose, CLI-first tool.
-VaultSort is built for day-to-day desktop use:
+VaultSort is not a GPG wrapper — it uses its own hardware-bound V4 flow (AES-256-GCM with WebAuthn PRF key derivation) and is built for day-to-day desktop use:

 • Simpler UX with a native macOS interface

-• Multi-key support for backup and recovery
+• Multi-key support and recovery codes for backup and recovery

 • Built-in file operations (organize, deduplicate, secure delete) in one app